 You may be wondering why you should choose Glover Law Firm over other attorneys.
 Our firm’s founder, Gordon Glover, is an active member of the Villages and Ocala community, meaning you are more than just another case number of his desk.

 Our firm founder, Gordon Glover, has been widely recognized for his skill and success, including an AV-Preeminent rating from Martindale-Hubbell and being named a Super Lawyer, which less than 2.5% of lawyers in Florida receive.
 If you’ve been injured in a Florida auto accident, contact our office today to schedule an initial consultation.
-Let us fight for your rights and help you get the compensation you deserve.
+Let our experienced car wreck attorney’s near you fight for your rights and help you get the compensation you deserve.

 Read this 5-star Google review below regarding a personal injury case in The Villages.